replicata

 real production streams.

-Replicata taps real production bytes in your own browser — LLM chat apps, real-time dashboards, collaborative editors — and replays them into your local renderer.
-Real chunk timing.
-Real SSE framing.
-Real edge cases.
+Replicata taps real streaming responses in your own browser — ChatGPT, Claude, any SSE app — and replays them into your local renderer with original chunk timing.
+Your code calls fetch() and gets real bytes back.
 No mocks, no API keys, no cost.

 How it works